-She was professionally harassed for being a woman, and then persecuted for her Judaism.
-In the meantime, Emmy Noether positioned herself as one of the most important mathematicians of the 20th century and developed some of the most important concepts in algebra and physics
+Professionally harassed for being a woman and persecuted for her Judaism, Emmy Noether nonetheless positioned herself among the 20th century’s leading mathematicians and developed some of the most important concepts in algebra and physics

 Mathematics without salary

 Upon completing her studies, Noether returned to Erlangen, and then her luck changed for the better: Germany changed its law, allowing women to study in the university.
 She seized the opportunity and set to study only mathematics this time.
 Receiving credit for her previous studies, she completed her PhD with highest honors in 1907 under the supervision of Paul Gordan.

 Noether's dissertation was in the field of differential and algebraic invariants, a branch of algebra dealing with actions of groups or vector spaces.
 Hilbert had already identified the fundamentals of these invariants in the late 19th century, but Noether developed more efficient and practical methods to solve the problems that Hilbert solved in theory only.
 Though her dissertation was very well received, she described it as "rubbish" in later years.

 After completing her PhD, the natural course was to pursue an academic position; but PhD or not, Noether was still a woman – and securing such position in Erlangen was out of the question.
 To be exact, there was an available position, but it was without pay, credit, or any formal recognition.
 In practice, Noether taught courses in which she was officially a "teaching assistant" and even mentored graduate students, with her father registered as the official supervisor, but she did not receive pay for doing so.
 Nevertheless, she stayed in Erlangen, partially to assist her father, who was in poor health.